Oz, McCormick still neck and neck in Pa. GOP Senate primary

 Both men spent millions of their own dollars on the campaign, as well, and battled accusations of being carpetbaggers — Oz moved from a mansion in New Jersey overlooking Manhattan to run, and McCormick moved from Connecticut’s ritzy Gold Coast.

 Oz also was attacked repeatedly for his dual citizenship in Turkey, and he accused McCormick of making “bigoted attacks.”
 If elected, Oz would be the nation’s first Muslim senator, although he has not campaigned on that milestone.
-Oz, who was born in the U.S., said he would renounce his dual citizenship in Turkey if he is elected.
+He was born in the U.S. and has said he would renounce his dual citizenship in Turkey if he is elected.

 However, McCormick spent much of the campaign fending off accusations from rivals that he would be soft on China after leaving a hedge fund, Bridgewater Associates, which does considerable business inside China with the blessing of the government there.

-Oz and McCormick had avoided repeating Trump’s unsubstantiated claims that Democrats stole the 2020 presidential election from him in the battleground state.
-But they defaulted to repeating Republican complaints about decisions by state judges and election officials in how to administer the election.
+Oz and McCormick both avoided repeating Trump’s false claims that Democrats stole the 2020 presidential election from him in the battleground state.
+They defaulted to repeating Republican complaints about decisions by state judges and election officials in how to administer the election.

 Follow AP for full coverage of the midterms at https://apnews.com/hub/2022-midterm-elections and on Twitter at https://twitter.com/ap_politics.